 Among the factors that gave Freemasonry appeal was the publication and promulgation of the 1723 Constitutions.
 The book was pioneering, promoting leading-edge Enlightenment principles:

 The 1723 Constitutions also provided a legal framework for Freemasonry, a rulebook which was emulated by virtually every other secular club and society in Britain and around the world.

 Masonic practices introduced in the 1723 Constitutions include the election of Officers subject to democratic accountability, with one member wielding one vote; majority rule; orations by elected officials; national governance; and written constitutions.
 They were accompanied by an ideology – philosophical principles – based on meritocracy and egalitarianism among aspirational men.
-Margaret Jacob notes that ‘this identity did not prevent the lodges from being hierarchical and everywhere eager for aristocratic patronage, but it did ultimately tilt the lodges in the direction of being schools for government, inculcating principles for a more republican politics.
+Margaret Jacob, a prominent historian, notes that ‘this identity did not prevent the lodges from being hierarchical and everywhere eager for aristocratic patronage, but it did ultimately tilt the lodges in the direction of being schools for government, inculcating principles for a more republican politics.
 It was a social atmosphere within which the new ideas of the age, religious toleration, scientific literacy, and intellect rather than birth as the criterion of excellence, could flourish.’